Models of random subtrees of a graph: The combinatorial approach to sample

-When $G$ is finite, $\uniform(\TT{G}{n})$ can be sampled if one knows a way to sample uniformly in $\TTr{r}{G}{n}$ for all $r\in V$ and if $|\TTr{r}{G}{n}|$ is known for each $r$ (or if they are known to be equal for some reasons, for example, if a group acts transitively on the graph).
-Indeed, since the trees of $\TT{G}{n}$ have the same number of nodes, it suffices to first pick a random node ${\bf r}$ according to the unique probability distribution proportional to $(|\TTr{r}{G}{n}|, r \in V)$, and then, conditionally on ${\bf r}=r$, to pick a tree uniformly in $\TTr{r}{G}{n}$ (this last step is explained in Section \ref{sec:usucf}, below, and relies on what is explained in the sequel of this section).
+When $G$ is finite, $\uniform(\TT{G}{n})$ can be sampled if one knows a way to sample uniformly in $\TTr{r}{G}{n}$ for all $r\in V$ (that is when a root is fixed) and if $|\TTr{r}{G}{n}|$ is known for each $r$ (or if they are known to be equal for some reasons, for example, if a group acts transitively on the graph).
+Indeed, since the trees of $\TT{G}{n}$ have the same number of nodes, it suffices to first pick a random node ${\bf r}$ according to the unique probability distribution proportional to $(|\TTr{r}{G}{n}|, r \in V)$, and then, conditionally on ${\bf r}=r$, to pick a tree uniformly in $\TTr{r}{G}{n}$.

-It turns out that the sequence $(|\TT{G}{n}|,n\geq 1)$ can be computed using a decomposition similar to that of the Tutte formula \cite{Tutte54}.
+It turns out that the sequence $(|\TT{G}{n}|,n\geq 1)$ can be computed using a decomposition similar to that used when deriving Tutte's formula (Tutte \cite{Tutte54}, Bernardi \cite{OB}).
 The first part of what follows and which concerns a Tutte polynomial for subtrees of a graph, is present \textit{mutatis mutandis} in \cite[Prop.
 4.4.]{Chin18}, for unrooted subtrees.

-Apart from their own interest, these algebraic considerations bring some additional insight, and possibly, potential methods to sample $\uniform(\TT{G}{n})$ in some particular graphs: in general, the cost of the computation of the $(|\TT{G}{n}|,n\geq 1)$ is important, and can be done only on small graphs (or particular ones).
+Apart from their own interest, these algebraic considerations bring some additional insight, and possibly, potential methods to sample $\uniform(\TT{G}{n})$: in general, the cost of the computation of $(|\TT{G}{n}|,n\geq 1)$ is significant, and can be done only on small graphs (or particular ones); more elements on the complexity of these costs are discussed below.

-Tutte recursion produces loop, multiple edges, and may disconnect the graph (if we allow bridges deletion, which is the case here).
+Tutte recursion produces loops, multiple edges, and may disconnect the graph (if we allow the deletion of bridges, which is the case here).
 In this section, we then consider multigraphs $G=(V,E)$, possibly disconnected, having possibly some loops (edges of the form $\{a,b\}=\{a\}$).
 Of course, the number of subtrees of a graph having some loops is unchanged by their removal.
 Since we deal with rooted subtrees of $G$, any part of the graph disconnected from the root of the tree can be ignored.

 Consider a multigraph $G=(V,E)$, and $e$ an edge (possibly not in $E$).
 Recall the two classical operations, contraction and suppression of edges:\medbreak $\bullet$ The graph $G\setminus e$ obtained from {\bf the suppression of $e$}, is the multigraph $G'=(V',E')$ coinciding with $G=(V,E)$ except that a copy of the edge $e$ is suppressed from $E$ if any, and $G'=G$ otherwise,\\ $\bullet$ The graph $G.e$ obtained from {\bf the contraction of $e$}, is the multigraph $G'=(V',E')$ defined as follows: if $e$ is a loop, then $V'=V$ and $E'$ is obtained from $E$ by removing 1 to the multiplicity of the edge $e$; and if $e$ is not a loop, say $e=\{a,b\}$, we define $V'=V\setminus \{b\}$, and $E'$ from $E$, by replacing every occurrence of $b$ in an edge $e''$ of $E$ by $a$.